Problem Files

 is a multi-select picker where you can choose one or more accounts to review.
 If you have many accounts, you can search by typing into the field to limit the account list further.
 You are presented the account nickname, the account number and the number of problem files found in the last 24 hours.

 is a multi-select picker where you can choose one or more of the problem types to review.
-There are four choices of problem file types (three if you're using only AV or only DC):- 1.Infected
+There are five choices of problem file types (four if you're using only AV or only DC):

 By default, all problem types are chosen, but you can limit this by clearing the undesirable types out.